TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 Space being compounded means that, unlike the Physical and the Cognitive Realms, the Spiritual Realm has no distinct locations.
 As a result, "all things are one" in the Spiritual Realm and those with access to the Spiritual Realm, like Shards, can see what is happening on other worlds and can move around the cosmere more easily.

 #### Possibilities
-The Spiritual Realm contains a vision of each member in a set of all possible worlds.
-This includes possible worlds which are defined by counterfactual conditionals, that is to say, configurations of how the world *could have* been if something else occurred in the past, as opposed to merely worlds that can possibly arise from the current world-state of the actual world.
+The Spiritual Realm contains a vision of every possible world.
+This includes possible worlds which are defined by how the world *could have* been if something else occurred in the past, as opposed to merely worlds that can possibly arise from the current actual world.
-Possible worlds are not actual worlds, that is to say, that these possible worlds do not exist as isolated space-time structures, but as abstract possibilities.
+Possible worlds are not actual worlds, that is to say, that these possible worlds do not exist as alternate universes, but as abstract possibilities.

 ### Spiritwebs
 For more information, see [[Spiritweb\|spiritweb]].